ircv3/ircv3-specifications/extensions/metadata.md

 This subcommand removes all metadata from the target, equivalently to using `METADATA SET` on all currently-set keys with an empty value.

-If the user cannot clear keys on the given target, the server responds with `ERR_KEYNOPERMISSION` with an asterisk (`*`) in the `<Key>` field and fails the request.
+If the user cannot clear keys on the given target, the server responds with `FAIL METADATA KEY_NO_PERMISSION` with an asterisk (`*`) in the `<Key>` field and fails the request.

-Servers MAY omit certain keys which are considered not settable by the requesting user, or respond with `ERR_KEYNOPERMISSION` for each of those keys.
+Servers MAY omit certain keys which are considered not settable by the requesting user, or respond with `FAIL METADATA KEY_NO_PERMISSION` for each of those keys.

 If the request is successful, the server responds with one `RPL_KEYVALUE` event per cleared key and then one `RPL_METADATAEND` event.

-*Errors*: `ERR_KEYNOPERMISSION`
+*Failures*: `FAIL METADATA KEY_NO_PERMISSION`

 ### METADATA SUB